Daniel Bolt

 Publications by Daniel Bolt

-This paper illustrates the application of mixture IRT models to evaluate the possibility of respondent confusion due to the negative wording of certain items on a social-emotional learning (SEL) assessment.
-Using actual student self-report ratings…
+This paper uses mixture IRT models to evaluate whether students experience confusion due to negative wording of items on a social-emotional learning assessment.
+It examines the consequences of confusion on student- and school-level scores and…